richpaulyim/homework5-611-richard-yim/README.md

 # BIOS 611 - Homework 5: Clustering Analysis

-This repository contains the implementation and analysis for BIOS 611 Homework 5, a comprehensive clustering project by Richard Paul Yim.
+This repository contains the implementation and analysis for BIOS 611 Homework 5.
 The project explores two key clustering analysis tasks: evaluating gap statistics for determining optimal cluster counts in high-dimensional data, and implementing spectral clustering on non-convex shell-shaped clusters.

 ## Project Structure